 This image of the All England Lawn Tennis Club site was acquired on Monday 2nd July, early in the morning before players and tennis fans arrived on site, and shows the pristine courts with grass as yet unmarked by play.
 The retractable roof over Centre Court is partly extended - possibly captured in mid-operation as the court was opened up for the day ahead.

-The image is provided courtesy of 21AT to mark the third anniversary of the TripleSat Constellation in orbit, and it can be viewed in larger format and downloaded via our Photo gallery.
+The image is provided courtesy of 21AT to mark the third anniversary of the TripleSat Constellation in orbit, and it can be viewed in larger format and downloaded at the bottom of this page.

 The DMC3/TripleSat satellites were designed and manufactured by SSTL and acquires images with a wide swath width of 23.4km so the original downloaded image (shown below) is huge, capturing a large expanse of South West London, including Wembley Stadium to the north and Hampton Court Palace to the south west.